Rental assistance Gwinnett County

-Housing and rental assistance is offered by various Gwinnett County Georgia non-profits and government organizations.
-The focus is on low income families and those facing eviction.
-Emergency financial assistance and case management is offered from programs that are administered by the agencies below.
-Each location has its own criteria that need to be met before distributing any type of rent or financial assistance to the needy.
+Find housing and rental assistance programs offered by various Gwinnett County Georgia charities, churches and government organizations.
+The focus is on low income families and people facing eviction.
+Emergency financial assistance, immediate rent help and case management is offered from programs that are administered by the agencies below.
+Learn how to get help with rent near you in Gwinnett County, including section 8 housing vouchers, free legal aid for tenants and more.

 Feel free to apply to more than one agency or program at a time.
 However you will usually be limited in how many times you can receive emergency housing assistance throughout the year.